nathanfarlow/wee/README.md

 Some key takeaways: There are no redundant comparison instructions.
 There is no jump register instruction.
 There are no labels nor data declarations.

 ## Usage
-To compile a C program to wee, you'll first need to install Docker.
-Then, clone the repo and run the compile script.
+To compile a C program to wee, clone the repo and run the compile script.
+The compile script requires docker.
 The first run will take a while to build the docker image.
 ```bash
 git clone https://github.com/nathanfarlow/wee.git
 cd wee